-Article 32 Tasks of distribution system operators in the use of flexibility distribution system operators to procure services from resources such as distributed generation, demand response or storage and consider energy efficiency measures, which may supplant the need to upgrade or replace electricity capacity and which support the efficient and secure operation of the distribution system.
-Distribution system operators shall procure these services according to transparent, nondiscriminatory and market based procedures.
+Article 32 Tasks of distribution system operators in the use of flexibility

+1. Member States shall provide the necessary regulatory framework to allow and incentivise distribution system operators to procure services in order to improve efficiencies in the operation and development of the distribution system, including local congestion management.
+In particular, regulatory frameworks shall enable distribution system operators to procure services from resources such as distributed generation, demand response or storage and consider energy efficiency measures, which may supplant the need to upgrade or replace electricity capacity and which support the efficient and secure operation of the distribution system.
+Distribution system operators shall procure these services according to transparent, non-discriminatory and market based procedures.